Peterborough set to be hotter than Tenerife as summer sunshine set to arrive in city

 Peterborough is set to sizzle in the summer sunshine this week – as temperatures are set to rise to 30C.

-The Met Office have said Friday is set to be the hottest day of the year so far.
+The Met Office have said Friday is set to be the hottest day of the year so far, topping the likes of Tenerife which will reach 28 degrees.

 Wednesday and Thursday are forecast to have temperatures peak in the mid 20s, before the Friday scorcher arrives, with the mercury on the thermometer set to hit 30C at 4pm.